Many pregnant women stop getting fit, fearing that the routine may put their babies at risk. The fear is validated.

 Yoga keeps you flexible, improves circulation, and strengthens your muscles.
 However, during your 2nd and 3rd trimester, avoid poses that test your balance and put pressure on your core.

-Experts also advise not to always listen to your body and avoid overstretching because your body is naturally at its relaxed state with the abundance of relaxin, the ‘flexibility and mobility’ hormone during pregnancy.
+Experts also advise to always listen to your body and avoid overstretching because your body is naturally at its relaxed state with the abundance of relaxin, the ‘flexibility and mobility’ hormone during pregnancy.

 It’s equally important to stay holistically well when pregnant and this includes your social well-being.